 Article III-Membership

-Anyone who chooses to participate in, or be supportive of, PW in any way may be a member.
+Anyone who chooses to participate in, or be supportive of, Presbyterian Women (PW) in any way may be a member.
 The membership is divided into circles to form small groups that gather regularly to provide an inclusive, caring community of women.

-Article IV- Coordinating Team Election and Term of Office
+Article IV- PW Board Election and Term of Office

 Section 1.
-The leaders form a coordinating team for conducting the business of Presbyterian Women in the Congregation.
+The leaders form a board for conducting the business of the PW.

 Section 2.
-The search committee presents names of women to be elected to the coordinating team to the members of the Presbyterian Women in the Congregation.
-Ordinarily, elected leaders of the Presbyterian Women will be members of the PC (USA).
+The nominating committee presents names of women to be elected to the board to the members of the PW of IPC.
+Ordinarily, elected leaders of the PW will be members of the PC (USA).
 The moderator(s), vice-moderator (if there is one), treasurer, and at least two-thirds of the coordinating team members shall be members of PC (USA).

 Section 3.
-The term of office is for one year (or the term of office determined by Presbyterian Women in the congregation) with the privilege of reelection for another term.
+The term of office is for three years with the privilege of reelection for another term.

 Section 4.
-The leaders of Presbyterian Women in the Congregation are moderator and vice moderator (or co-moderators), secretary and/or historian, treasurer, and moderator of the search committee.
+The leaders of PW of IPC are moderator and vice moderator (or co-moderators), secretary and/or historian, treasurer, and moderator of the nominating committee.
 Additional leaders could be a representative from each circle, members-at-large to provide intentional inclusion of the diversity of women in the church.
 Leaders shall work to fulfill the purpose and principles of PW.

 Article V- Duties of Leaders

 Section 1.
-The moderator, or one of the co moderators, presides at all meeting of the coordinating team and at all gatherings of Presbyterian Women in the Congregation.
-She receives communications on behalf of the organization and is the direct link to Presbyterian Women in the Presbytery.
+The moderator, or one of the co moderators, presides at all meeting of the boardand at all gatherings of PW of IPC.
+She receives communications on behalf of the organization and is the direct link to PW in the Hudson River Presbytery.

 Section 2.
 The vice- moderator presides in the absence of the moderator or at her request.
 If the office of moderation becomes vacant between elections, she will complete the moderator’s term.
 She assists the moderator as requested.

 Section 3.
-The secretary and/or historian maintain and preserve the working and historical records of the Presbyterian Women in the Congregation.
+The secretary and/or historian maintain and preserve the working and historical records of the PW of IPC.

 Section 4.
-The treasurer has knowledge and understanding of all procedures regarding the receipts and disbursements of the operating funds of Presbyterian Women in the Congregation.
-She also receives and sends to the treasurer of Presbyterian Women in the Presbytery the funds received for Celebration Giving, except for the amount pledged for the operating expenses of Presbyterian Women in the Congregation.
+The treasurer has knowledge and understanding of all procedures regarding the receipts and disbursements of the operating funds of PW of IPC.
+She also receives and sends to the treasurer of PW of the Hudson River the funds received for Celebration Giving, except for the amount pledged for the operating expenses of PW of IPC.
 She makes an annual financial report available to the session of the church.

 Section 5.
-The moderator of the search committee is chair of the search committee and presents the names of women nominated for leadership positions to Presbyterian Women in the Congregation.
+The moderator of the nominating committee is chair of the search committee and presents the names of women nominated for leadership positions to PW of IPC.

 Section 6.
-The circle leaders bring their circles’ needs and concerns to the coordinating team.
+The circle leaders bring their circles’ needs and concerns to the board

 Section 7.
-The members-at-large with specific responsibilities may be appointed as necessary to perform the work of the Presbyterian Women in the Congregation.
+The members-at-large with specific responsibilities may be appointed as necessary to perform the work of the PW of IPC.

 Section 8.
-The racial ethnic members-at-large, who are to provide intentional inclusion of the diversity of women in the church, bring their concerns to the coordinating team.
+The racial ethnic members-at-large, who are to provide intentional inclusion of the diversity of women in the church, bring their concerns to the board.

 Article VI- Duties of the Coordinating Team

-The coordinating team:
+The board:

 Conducts an annual review and evaluation based on goals of the program year just completed